Inorbit Mall: Inorbit Vashi

 Inorbit Vashi was inaugurated in 2008.
 The mall is located in Vashi, Navi Mumbai.
 It has a gross leasable area of 550000 sqft.
 The mall is credited with changing the face of the area, as until then there were no big brands having a presence in Vashi.
 Residents of neighbouring areas have voiced their wishes for an Inorbit Vashi type of mall to be built in their area as well.
 The mall is known as a "one stop destination" for shoppers in Navi Mumbai as well as for offering wifi facility at no cost to shoppers.
 The mall frequently hosts music events called "Live @ Inorbit" and has hosted bands such as The Yagna, Split, Live saver, Chain reaction and Inertia.
 In 2010, the mall ran an initiative called Aikya where it displayed a sand sculpture of a rhinoceros to promote wildlife conservation.
-As of July 2014, the mall offers many places to eat - Pot Pourri, Kareem's, Lemon Grass, Soy Street, KFC, Garden Court Restaurant, Starbucks and The Bowl House are a few of the restaurants at Inorbit mall vashi.
-There are many other brands related to skin care, salon and spa that have added to the buzz with the commencement such as Bodhi Thai Spa, Kaya Skin Clinic, Juice and Envi Salon.

-This mall offers a wide variety of clothing options.
-There are many clothing brand stores such as Shoppers Stop, Westside, Allen Solly, BIBA, Gini & Jony Arrow, FabIndia, Globus, Jack & Jones, Max, Pepe Jeans etc.
+The mall offers many restaurants, salons and spas, and clothing brand stores.